frobertpixto/hand-drawn-shapes-dataset/README.md

 ---

 # Licenses
-- The data: Hand-drawn Shapes (HDS) Dataset © 2022 by Francois Robert is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+- The data: Hand-drawn Shapes (HDS) Dataset © 2022 by Francois Robert is licensed under CC BY 4.0.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.
 - The code: The code in the notebooks is licensed under the MIT license.
 See [here](processing/LICENSE.txt).
 ---
 by Francois Robert